Transform Definition Language

 Most Operators result in NULL if any of their operands are NULL, but some do handle NULLs in a specific way.

-For exact list of available Operators, their Priority, Associativity, and NULL handling, look into automatically generated distro docs.
+For the exact list of available Operators, their Priority, Associativity, and NULL handling, look into automatically generated distro docs.

 Expression Functions